 The Sisters of Notre Dame (SND) witness God’s goodness and provident care for all people.
 Your support will help us to continue ministering in these important areas.

 The SND tradition of education is a proven way to combat poverty.
 More than 100 sisters work in schools and parishes as teachers, tutors and administrators.
 To assure the future vitality of our educational institutions, we continue to lead the National Education Office and partner with skilled lay persons in the planning and oversight of the schools.
 Learn more

 In 1949 our Cleveland sisters were impelled by a missionary spirit to share God’s love in India, through education and healthcare.
-Then in 1992 our Indian sisters began a mission in Tanzania, Africa; and in 2008 several sisters from our Chardon province became missionaries in Nicaragua, Central America.
+Then in 1992 our Indian sisters began a mission in Tanzania, Africa.
 Daily thousands of lives are touched by our Notre Dame missionaries.

 Sisters of Notre Dame throughout the world are committed to Justice, Peace and Integrity of Creation (JPIC).
 The Chardon province has an active JPIC committee.
 Sisters write a blog called Living Justly to raise awareness about these issues.

 The Chardon province, sisters and associates, has taken a corporate stance on water for life, which leads the sisters to promote local and global actions that support safe drinking water for all people and put an end to unsustainable exploitation of water resources.
 Learn more